 In some cases, there are derailments due at least partly to the pseudo 1-point suspension.
-Moreover, as already seen, this wedge could prove to be troublesome on the beginning of a slope.
-So I’ll try to maintain the current spherical ball bearing, but by raising it.
+Moreover, as already seen, this spacer could prove to be troublesome on the beginning of a slope.
+So, I’ll try to maintain the current spherical ball bearing, but by raising it.
 What made me hesitate is that we must cut level with the frame, with risks of damaging the reliefs.

-The rising wedge should be about 0.75 mm thick.
+The raising spacer should be about 0.75 mm thick.
 It will be made of polystyrene to be glued with model glue.
 Indeed, considering the method that we will see below, I want to avoid cyanoacrylate or epoxy glue, which would be however stronger, but which would possibly block the assembly.

-So the wedge is cut into a 0.75 mm Evergreen card, with a ø 4.5 mm punch, and then drilled in the center with a diameter of 1.6 mm.
+So, the spacer is cut into a 0.75 mm Evergreen card, with a ø 4.5 mm punch, and then drilled in the centre with a diameter of 1.6 mm.
 A 1.5 mm brass tube (or other metallic round bar) is mounted in the mandrel of the mini-drill.
 The car is installed in the vice.
 The position of the tube is adjusted with the XY table to be exactly above the pivot hole.

-I took advantage of this procedure to shorten the drawbar boxes by 0.5 mm to conform to the NEM standard for the distance between buffers and bellows.
+While I was at it, I shortened the drawbar boxes by 0.5 mm to conform to the NEM standard concerning the distance between buffers and bellows.

 To hold the coupling heads in their new position, I drilled horizontally through the NEM box and the coupling tail at 0.6 mm diameter and inserted a small nickel silver pin.
 Why horizontally?
 Because the REE NEM box has high and low walls that are not opposite to each other, as can be seen in this picture, and it was therefore impossible to properly hold a pin in a vertical position.